devadvance/terminalcheatsheet/guides/curl-rest-api.md

 ### DELETE

 If you want to remove data from the server, you will likely use the **DELETE** HTTP request method when interacting with a REST API.
-This is a bit more simple compared to the previous examples.
+This is a bit more plain compared to the previous examples.
 You will use `-X DELETE` to specify the **DELETE** HTTP request method and specify a specific resource URL to delete.
 Try it by typing `curl -X DELETE https://jsonplaceholder.typicode.com/posts/1` and pressing **Enter**:

 <div class="center guideimages">
   <amp-anim src="/assets/guides/curl-rest-api/curl-delete-basic-en.gif" width="665" height="387" alt="Demo of DELETE curl command" layout="responsive"></amp-anim>